vicsamuel/vic-portfolio-2022/content/home/contact.md

 weight: 130

 title: Contact
-subtitle: Leave me a message and contact info and I will get back to you!
+subtitle: Leave me a name, contact info, and a short message I will get back to you!

 content:
   # Automatically link email and phone or display as text?